 Welcome to the Marin Headlands!

-Marin Headlands covers various types of histories from the Miwok Indians to the Military, including historic Fort Barry and Fort Cronkhite, the NIKE Missile site and the 150 year-old Point Bonita lighthouse.
-Other attractions include varied hiking trails, dog friendly Rodeo Beach, and astonishing views of the coast and San Francisco.
-The explosion of wildflowers in the spring and raptor migration in the fall fill the headlands with year round excitement.
+Discover the many cultures that have called the Marin Headlands home.
+This includes the history of the Miwok Indians to the American Military and everything in between.
+Enjoy a hike through our varied trails, including dog-friendly Rodeo Beach, and take in the astonishing views of the Pacific Coast and San Francisco.
+The explosion of wildflowers in the spring and raptor migration in the fall fill the Headlands with year-round excitement.

 The Marin Headlands is an example of open spaces still available in the Bay Area for visitors to enjoy.